springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 In a "simple contagion" an individual ``u`` may be induced to change status by an interaction with its partner ``v``.
 This status change occurs with the same rate regardless of the statuses of other partners of ``u`` (there may be a race between partners to determine which transmits first).
-SIS and SIR diseases are special cases of simple contagions.
+SIS, SIR, SEIR, and SIRS diseases are special cases of simple contagions.

-In a "complex contagion" however, the rate at which ``u`` changes from one status to another may depend on the statuses of others in some more complicated way.
-Two infected individuals may cause a susceptible individual to become infected at some higher rate than would result from them acting independently.
+In "complex contagions" however, the rate at which ``u`` changes from one status to another may depend on the statuses of others in more complex ways.
+Two infected individuals may work synergistically to cause a susceptible individual to become infected.
 This is frequently thought to model social contagions where an individual may only believe something if multiple partners believe it [@centola:cascade].

-Simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.
-Although they are reasonably fast, it would typically be feasible to make a bespoke algorithm that runs significantly faster.
+Simple and complex contagions are currently implemented only in a Gillespie framework, so they require Markovian assumptions.
+It would typically be feasible to make a bespoke algorithm that runs significantly faster.

 ### Simple contagions